Stephan-Voss/layoutium/README.md

 -Grouped boxes cannot be edited until they have ben released.
 -While grouped, clicking the group will not properly highlight boxes in the layer list.

 ~ Persistence ~
 Save the current page layout and everything on it as .json-file, either from the File menu or by clicking the knight icon.
 The witch icon will load a saved page layout, or you can use the File menu.

 ~ Templates ~
 You can apply a saved page layout to the current page through Edit in the menu.
-Warning: The two pages should have the same number of boxes or strange things may happen!
+Warning: The two pages should have the same number of boxes or new boxes will pop up.

-If you have a text file with a simple list of page layout .json filepaths (absolute)
+You can do a batch job where you load a text file with a simple list of page layout .json filepaths (absolute) and then load a page layout as a template that should be applied to the list items.
+Warning: This will delete anything currently onscreen!

 ~ Exporting Files ~
-Pages can be exported to .pdf or .png through the File menu.
+Pages can be exported to .pdf (CMYK) or .png (RGB) through the File menu.
 If you have a text file with a simple list of page layout .json files, the items can be processed as a batch job.

 For pdf batch jobs, you get a single file with a "collage" of, say, cards lined up for printing.
 The export text file must be formatted with one line for overall settings and then one line per layout file, like so: